 Fatal road accident compensation

-It is not an easy task dealing with the loss of a family member or that of a loved one, especially if it was untimely such as in the case of a fatal road accident.
+At WINWales we understand that it is not an easy task to deal with the loss of a family member or that of a loved one.
+Especially if it was untimely such as in the case of a fatal road accident.
 It can be traumatic and catastrophic for those left to deal with the consequences.
-However, compensation is available to assist families deal with the unexpected loss.
-Here are some of the basic things you need to be aware of so as to claim for compensation.
+However, compensation is available to assist families to deal with an unexpected loss.
+Here are some of the basic things you need to be aware of so as to claim compensation.